Goong Ob Woonsen

 Notes

-The shells protect the meat from overcooking in the steam, and the heads release an incredible savory fat into the noodles.
+The shells protect the delicate meat from the aggressive steam heat, and the heads release an incredible oceanic umami directly into the noodles.

 From Cook Thai in America.